UPPMAX/R-matlab-julia-HPC/docs-mk/advanced/parallel.md

 One technique that may work is to use parallel computing, where one uses multiple CPU cores to work together on a same calculation

+## Types of 'doing more things at the same time'

+- Message Passing Interface: for a job that use multiple cores, for example, a weather prediction.
+  In this session!
+- Slurm job arrays: for running jobs that are embarassingly parallel, for example, running a simulation with different random numbers Not in this session
+- Multithreaded: jobs that do more tasks per CPU, for example, an operating system.
+  Not in this session

 ## When to use parallel computing

 - Be aware of Amdahl's law
 - Single-threaded programs will never work

+## Remember

+- Use `--ntasks=N`
+- Use `srun`
+- Use an MPI version of your software

 === "Julia"